Ada12/RCCE/example.md

 ```

 ##### Intent Component
 As we can see, several component ②, mutex radios and button can be combined into a more complex component, component ③.
 It is a `Intent Component`.
-Along with the own state and event handler functions listed below, there are several internal invoked `Atom Components` such as **'MutexRadio'** and **'LabelInput'** and third-party component library like **'Button'** available in the code snippet.
+Along with the own states and event handler functions listed below, there are several internal invoked `Atom Components` such as **'MutexRadio'** and **'LabelInput'** and third-party component library like **'Button'** available in the code snippet.

 ```jsx
 import React, { PropTypes as P } from 'react';